TDWolff/NAVTFrontend/_posts/2023-12-4-Logic_Gate_edit.md

     </table>
 </html>
 <script>
-    let a2 = "";
+    // defines the variables so the values of the variables can be used through different functions let a2 = "";
     let b2 = ""
     let c2 = ""
     let answer2 = ""
     function randominpu(){
+    // logic for random numbers
         a2 = Math.floor(Math.random() * 2);
         b2 = Math.floor(Math.random() * 2);
         c2 = Math.floor(Math.random() * 2);
         document.getElementById("output2").innerHTML= "output: " + c2;
         document.getElementById("input2").innerHTML= "variable a: " + a2 + " variable b: " + b2;
+    // logic for quiz
         if (a2 == 0 && b2 == 0){
             if (c2 == 1) {
                 answer2 = "nor,nand";